Direct mail is, without a doubt, one of the most ignored aspects of marketing your online business.

 Today, we have a plethora of tools that didn’t exist a few years ago, especially e-mail, and this has relegated direct mail to the backburner.
 Some self-styled “gurus” even call it an obsolete discipline.
 After all, if you run an online business and all your customers are online, isn’t e-mail the only way to go?

 Not exactly.
-Here are three reasons why direct mail is still relevant in today’s digital landscape.
+Here are three reasons why using direct mail is still relevant in today’s digital landscape, and why you should take advantage of direct mail for marketing your online business.

 People don’t change.